Índice

 Flossing is particularly effective at preventing rotten teeth in interdental areas where cavities commonly develop.
 These spaces between teeth create ideal bacterial growth conditions because they’re protected from saliva’s natural cleansing action and difficult to clean with brushing alone.

 Antimicrobial mouthwash complements brushing and flossing by reaching areas throughout your mouth and providing additional protection against decay-causing bacteria.
 However, mouthwash should supplement, not replace, mechanical cleaning methods like brushing and flossing for comprehensive oral care.
+Composite, ceramic, or amalgam—choose the right material for your cavity.
+Know more about tooth filling options.

 Professional dental care provides preventive services and early intervention that you cannot achieve through home care alone.
 Regular professional cleanings, examinations, and preventive treatments work together to create a comprehensive approach to preventing rotten teeth that addresses both current problems and future risks.